Parth4210/Smart-Crop-Advisory-System-for-farmers/README.md

-# Smart-Crop-Advisory-System-for-farmers
-This is our hackathon project where we aim to solve the problem of small and marginal farmers.
-We'll help the farmers decide which type of crop they should grow according to the area they live in.
+  # AI-Based Crop Recommendation App

+  This is a code bundle for AI-Based Crop Recommendation App.
+The original project is available at https://www.figma.com/design/bBFzed2sycYx4g410lXe8m/AI-Based-Crop-Recommendation-App.

+  ## Running the code

+  Run `npm i` to install the dependencies.

+  Run `npm run dev` to start the development server.